mikolak-net/ansible-raspi-config/README.md

 Thanks to:
  - [Colin Nolan](https://github.com/colin-nolan) for various contributions, including the reboot handler fix and general support.
- - [Erik Berkun-Drevnig](https://github.com/eberkund) for the locale depenedency fix.
+ - [Erik Berkun-Drevnig](https://github.com/eberkund) for the locale dependency fix.
  - [Thomas Redmer](https://github.com/Skorfulose) for the `become` modernization.